Santa Claus, the Gospel, and the Church

 by Tom Ascol

 It happened again last week.
-On Thanksgiving morning I received an email from a friend of a friend.
+I received an email from a friend of a friend.
 The first line read, “It appears I am being forced out of my pastorate.”
 The story that unfolded in the rest of that email and upon further inquiry is filled with themes that are tragically too common.

 When Founders Ministries began thirty years ago, our efforts were motivated by the strong desire to see a recovery of the biblical gospel and the reformation of local churches.
 Through the years, that two-fold agenda has been refined and recalibrated into a variety of strategies that span the range from conferences to publications to social networking and personal consultation.
 But our focus has remained consistent.